devskale/chawan/AIR_MODE_IMPLEMENTATION_STATUS.md

    - Ensured proper vertical alignment of top border, info line, and bottom border
    - Removed extra blank lines that were appearing after the boxes

+4. **Implemented Aspect Ratio Preservation**:
+   - ASCII boxes now maintain proper aspect ratios based on the original image dimensions
+   - Added minimum and maximum height constraints to prevent excessive vertical space
+   - Info line is properly centered within each box
+   - Boxes are visually appealing and proportional to the original images

-4. **Verified Functionality**:
+5. **Verified Functionality**:
    - The AIR codec correctly converts RGBA data to ASCII art
    - Chawan properly recognizes and activates AIR mode when configured
    - Basic infrastructure is in place and working
-   - ASCII boxes are now properly aligned
+   - ASCII boxes are properly aligned and maintain aspect ratios

 ## Current State